 Yes!
 Halve each of the ingredients and bake in a 9×9-inch baking pan.
 Same oven temperature.
 Bake the crust for 13-15 minutes and the bars for 15-20 minutes or until the center no longer jiggles.

 Black salt or Kala namak is a type of rock salt, a salty and pungent-smelling condiment used in South Asia.
-Although it is called black salt, its color is not black, it has a purple-ish to pink-ish color.
+Although it is called black salt, its color is not black; it has a purple-ish to pink-ish color.
 Due to its sulfur content, it tastes and smells like hard-boiled egg yolks.
-This salt is used in many vegan/eggless recipes to mimic the flavor of the eggs.
+This salt is used in many vegan/eggless recipes to mimic the flavor of eggs.
 It can be found in gourmet grocery stores or online on Amazon.
 You don’t have black salt?
 No problem!
 Just use regular salt.
-The bars won’t have an eggy flavor but will be still delicious regardless.
+The bars won’t have an eggy flavor but will still be delicious regardless.

 If you plan on eating your eggless lemon bars within a day or so of baking them, there is no need to refrigerate them.
-However, for more extended storage chilling the bars is recommended.
+However, for more extended storage, chilling the bars is recommended.

-I haven’t tested this recipe with regular milk so I cant say for sure.
+I haven’t tested this recipe with regular milk, so I can’t say for sure.
 But making your own evaporated milk is super easy.
 Check out my post about How to Make Evaporated Milk at home.

 Storing & Freezing Instructions